Beja

 - Digital Presence

-- Digital presence is growing, with Beja youth engaging on social media and using digital tools for cultural promotion.
+- Digital presence is growing, with social media being used for cultural exchange and advocacy.

 - Globalization Effects